Authenticity unpacked (a poem)

 That

-Is me
+Is You.

-Courageous and true
+But courageous and true

 That

-Is the real me / the real you.
+Is the real you.

+Naive?
 No!

-Pre-planned, pre-known, planted
+Pre-planned, pre-known, crafted

-By Master Gardner crafted
+By Master Gardner planted

-Divinely and eternally created.
+Divinely and Eternally Created.

 But, truly